DFHack/dfhack/docs/plugins/changeitem.rst

 Tags:
 :dfhack-keybind:

+:index:`Change item material and base quality.
-Allows changing item material and base quality.
-By default, a change is only allowed if the existing and desired item materials are of the same subtype (for example wood -> wood, stone -> stone, etc).
+<changeitem; Change item material and base quality.>` By default, a change is
+only allowed if the existing and desired item materials are of the same subtype (for example wood -> wood, stone -> stone, etc).
 But since some transformations work pretty well and may be desired you can override this with ``force``.
 Note that forced changes can possibly result in items that crafters and haulers